Policy: 5.3 Benefits

 Lost Time:

-It is the policy of the district that if an employee is disabled or unable to work because of an occupational accident, the employee shall be compensated as follows: Employees will be paid by the college during the seven-day “waiting period” as defined by workers’ compensation if the employee has accrued sick leave or vacation to cover the period.
+It is the policy of the district that if an employee is disabled or unable to work because of an occupational accident, the employee shall be compensated as follows: Employees will be paid by the college during the seven-day “waiting period” as defined by workers’ com- compensation if the employee has accrued sick leave or vacation to cover the period.
 If the employee does not have accrued sick leave or vacation to cover the seven-day waiting period, that period will be without pay.
-Employees receiving pay under the workmen’s compensation program will not receive salary compensation from the college during the period that they are being paid by workers’ compensation.
+An employee eligible for worker’s compensation wage benefits shall indicate whether he or she chooses to receive workers compensation benefits or use available paid leave until such benefits are exhausted.
+Employees receiving pay under the workman’s compensation program will not receive salary compensation from the college during the period that they are being paid by workers’ compensation, this includes any compensation for holidays that occur during that period.

 LEGAL SERVICES